Comité Champagne MOOC, Massive Open Online Course

 Here’s the link to find out more: The Comité Champagne MOOC

 This MOOC course is engaging and stimulating all the way through.
 A lot of thought and effort has gone into it.
-I enjoyed doing it, and I hope you do too.
+I thoroughly enjoyed doing it, and I hope you will too.

 P.S.
-I’m very positive about the Comité Champagne MOOC, based on my own experiences.
-Nobody asked me to endorse it or did me any favours, which is just how it should be.
+I’m very positive about the Comité Champagne MOOC, based on my own experiences, it’s a journey well worth taking!